Table of Contents

 A degree plan should be approved at least three months before taking the preliminary oral examination; however students may submit the degree plan at any time after matriculating in the degree/major.

 - Who approves the coursework on the degree plan?

 The advisor and DGS (including DGS of the minor field, if applicable) must approve coursework on the degree plan before it is routed to the collegiate unit.
 Some programs may require full faculty review.
 Collegiate units may review coursework for compliance with collegiate and University policies.

-- If a student is terminated from a program for exceeding the time limit on earning the degree, can the student apply for readmission to the program?
+- I was terminated from my program for exceeding the time limit for degree completion.
+Can I apply for readmission to my program?